aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/400-lab-04-mappings.md

 ```

 ##### 3. Next, modify the _InstanceType_ property
-  By using the intrinsic function `Fn::FindInMap` CloudFormation will lookup the value in the `EnvironmentToInstanceType`
+  Using the intrinsic function `Fn::FindInMap`, CloudFormation will lookup the value in the `EnvironmentToInstanceType`
   map and will return the value back to `InstanceType` property.
 ```yaml
 Resources: